Unknown Hands - User Guide

 - In Explore Database, click Multilingualism tab (top navigation)

-- View loads showing the Multilingualism Explorer
+- View loads showing the Multilingualism Explorer with five tab options

 What is Multilingualism Analysis?